Home - Book Preview

 "It will be.
 We are installing safety fencing along the parapet.
 Nobody will go over the side."

-"Okay, I'm ready to go down now."
-Grandma said.
+"Okay, I'm ready to go down now," Grandma said at the thought of someone going over the side.

 We went down two floors to level 15.
 The crews were working hard here, and the noise levels made it hard to talk.

 "This is the family level," I loudly told Grandma.
-"You'll have a space here, three bedrooms, kitchen, living room, everything."
+"You'll have a space here: three bedrooms, kitchen, living room and everything."

 "Why do I need a three bedroom house?
 Do you know how much cleaning that will take?"